-- Human waste streams are transforming the Earth's climate, and human and natural ecosystems - How will this affect landscape, water supplies, food system, ecology, energy, human health,? - What strategies and mindset are needed to mitigate, adapt and build resilience in Vermont, US and the world? - Can we better manage our relation to the Earth? - Is this an efficient way of doing this? - Can we manage our waste streams better? - How can agriculture and ecosystems adapt?
+- Human waste streams are transforming the Earth's climate, and human and natural ecosystems - How will this affect landscape, water supplies, food system, energy, human health, ecology? - What strategies and mindset are needed to mitigate, adapt and build resilience in Vermont, US and the world? - Can we better manage our relation to the Earth? - Is this an efficient way of doing this? - Can we manage our waste streams better? - How can we adapt; how can ecosystems adapt?